-- 1. Review the general rules, starting on page 8.
-These rules explain the licenses you need, the fishing methods you may use, and when you can transport and possess fish. - 2.
-Check general season dates, daily limits and possession limits, starting on page 19. - 3.
+- 1. Check the daily limits on page 7.
+Some limits have changed, so be sure to look at the chart before you go fishing. - 2.
+Review the general rules, starting on page 8.
+These rules explain the licenses you need, the fishing methods you may use, and when you can transport and possess fish. - 3.
 Look up a specific water in the section that starts on page 25.
-(If the water you're looking for is not listed there, it is subject to the general rules.)
+(If the water you're looking for is not listed there, it is subject to the general rules and daily limits.)